seyhajin/monkey2/modules/monkey/docs/language/loop-statements.md

 #### Continue

-Continue can be used within `While`, `Repea`t and `For` loops to force the loop to abruptly skip to the next loop iteration, skipping over any statements that may be remaining in the current loop iteration.
+Continue can be used within `While`, `Repeat` and `For` loops to force the loop to abruptly skip to the next loop iteration, skipping over any statements that may be remaining in the current loop iteration.